 - To inform planning processes for resource allocation and identify potential gaps in policy reform implementation.

 - When different stakeholders need to develop a common understanding of the state of water governance: to spur discussion, find entry points for civic engagement, and facilitate peer-to-peer learning.

 - To evaluate the indicators, framework, or methodology of a governance assessment or benchmark that has been put into question.

-Development of a holistic governance assessment framework that encompasses institutions and stakeholders, performance, and integrity principles.
+Development of a holistic governance assessment that encompasses institutions and stakeholders, performance, and integrity principles.